sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   need a way of increasing the number of entries
 - keep browser open, keep cranking up code

+- (Charles)
+- Talk about logging agent, loggregator
+- its not transactional, it is best delivery effort
+- cf logs --recent, cf program and xxxx establishes tunnel
+- gorouter does ssl termination

 ## Trouble-shooting

-- * HealthApiTest fails due the following reason even though accessing the endpoint from a browser works fine.
+- *HealthApiTest fails due the following reason even though accessing the endpoint from a browser works fine.
 Why?
   It was because I reversed the up() and down() logic.